 Dr Elisa Liberati

-Elisa Liberati is a postdoctoral Research Associate specialising in hospital ethnography.
-Her research looks at the human, social and organisational components of quality improvement in healthcare.
+Elisa Liberati is a postdoctoral Research Associate specialising in ethnography and mental healthcare.

 Elisa’s background is in psychology and social science.
 She holds an MA in Work and Organisational Psychology and was awarded a PhD in April 2016 at the Università Cattolica di Milano, Italy (with the additional title of Doctor Europaeus).
 She is also a research associate at Sidney Sussex College.
 Funded by the Wellcome Trust and the Health Foundation, Elisa has been working as a postdoctoral Research Associate at the University of Cambridge since August 2016.

 Elisa is a qualitative researcher with specific expertise in ethnography.
-Her research examines the human, social and organisational components of quality improvement in healthcare.
+Her research examines the human, social, and organisational dimensions of quality and safety, particularly in acute care settings.
 She is particularly interested in understanding the mechanisms (e.g. inter-professional boundaries, social norms, values, and beliefs) that enable some quality improvement interventions to work better than others, and how to effectively scale successful interventions.

-Elisa’s work currently focuses on improvement capabilities in mental health organisations.
+Elisa’s work currently focuses on mental healthcare.
+She leads on a study looking at how physical health is diagnosed in people with a mental health condition, conducted in partnership with the Mcpin Foundation.
+During the pandemic, she conducted research to understand how COVID-19 affected access to secondary mental health services.
 Between 2016 and 2019, Elisa led on the Health Foundation-funded SCALING study of maternity care, which sought to identify the features of safe maternity units across the UK.